KillerCodeMonkey/ngx-quill/README.md

 ## Global Config

-It is possible to set custom default modules and Quill config options with the import of the `QuillModule`.
+It is possible to set custom default modules and Quill config options with the import of the `QuillModule.forRoot()`.

 ```
 @NgModule({